openvinotoolkit/anomalib/README.md

 # Inference

-Anomalib includes multiple inferencing scripts, including Torch, Lightning, Gradio, and OpenVINO inferencers, to perform inference using the trained/exported model.
+Anomalib includes multiple inferencing scripts, including Torch, Lightning, Gradio, and OpenVINO inferencers to perform inference using the trained/exported model.
 In this section, we will go over how to use these scripts to perform inference.

 <details>
 <summary>PyTorch Inference</summary>